 - Sew the quilt together, placing a horizontal sashing unit between rows and at the top and bottom of the quilt.
 Press seams towards sashing units.

 Finish the Quilt

 Mark the quilt top for quilting if desired.
-I used meander and straight-line machine quilting so did not need to mark.
+You can use meander and straight-line machine quilting to eliminate the need for marking.
 Make the quilt sandwich with the quilt top, batting and backing.
 Baste and quilt.